-2.9 Continuation of Insurance Benefits While On Leave of Absence a.
+2.9 Continuation of Insurance Benefits While on Leave of Absence a.
 Employees on an Approved, Protected Leave of Absence

-Regular full-time employees who are on a protected leave of absence as identified in Section 3.9 of this MOU, retain eligibility for the employer-paid premium contributions for medical, dental, vision, and life insurance coverage during the time of protected leave regardless of the amount of paid time.
+Regular full-time employees and part-time employees eligible for benefits (as defined in Section 7) who are on a protected leave of absence as identified in Section 3.9 of this MOU, retain eligibility for the employer-paid premium contributions for medical, dental, vision, and life insurance coverage during the time of protected leave regardless of the amount of paid time.
 To maintain benefits, the employee's share of the premiums necessary to continue their applicable insurance coverage shall be deducted from the employee's paycheck, or the employee must make arrangements with the County's Benefits office to pay the employee contribution of the premiums no later than the Monday of the County's pay week.